 Finding good color correction tutorials are hard to come by.
-Color correcting your film is such an important part of achieving a good cinematic look and it’s too often over looked or not taken as serious as it should be.
+Color correcting your film is such an important part of achieving a good cinematic look and it’s too often overlooked or not taken as seriously as it should be.

 How to Color Correct footage from your Canon 5D or 7D with After Effect

 Watch this tutorial to learn how to color correct, grade, and finish your DSLR footage in After Effects.

 Benji walks through the process of color grading in Apple’s new color software.

 Curious Turtle’s Film Wash for After Effects.
 Uses color correction to make the video look more like film.